mem48/geocompr/main.md

 The **sp** package together with **rgdal** made possible transform from one coordinate reference system to another.
 Finally, **sp** provided mapping capabilities using either the base plotting system or the lattice system.

-The organization of spatial data in this package rapidly become an R spatial standard.
+The organization of spatial data in the **sp** package rapidly become an R spatial standard.
 This resulted in a growing number of R packages built upon **sp**.
 About twenty packages depended **sp** by 2008, about one hundred by 2013 and more than 125 in 2017 [@bivand_applied_2013].
 On top of that, now about 220 packages imports some functions from the **sp** package.